Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/actions-editor.md

 * To duplicate an existing Action, either right-click it and select __Duplicate__ from the context menu.

+> **Note:**
+> Although you can reorder actions in this window, the ordering is for visual convenience only, and does not affect the order in which the actions are triggered in your code.
+If multiple actions are performed in the same frame, the order in which they are reported by the input system is undefined.
+To avoid problems, you should not write code that assumes they will be reported in a particular order.

 ## Action type and Control type

 If you select an Action, you can edit its properties in the right-hand pane of the window: